gravitational/teleport/rfd/0097-teleport-connect-usage-metrics.md

 ### Anonymization

 Each event that contains sensitive data, like cluster name needs to be anonymized.
-It will be done in `tsh deamon`, the same way as in `Auth Server` - using HMAC with unique `cluster id` as the key.
+It will be done in `tsh daemon`, the same way as in `Auth Server` - using HMAC with unique `cluster id` as the key.
 Connect will reuse the same code.
 The only issue with anonymizing events client-side is lack of `cluster id` that is kept in `Auth Server`.
 To remedy this, when the app starts and retrieves cluster information, it should also retrieve the `cluster id`, create an